otrv4/otrv4/otrv4.md

     key Message, he enters this state until Alice replies.
 ```

-### State transitions
+### Protocol events

-(TODO: for the below, I think once again some of them are implementation dependent.
-We should separate the things that are necessary for the wire protocol and what is for the implementation)

-An OTRv4 client must handle these ten events:

-User events:
-  * User requests to start an OTR conversation
-  * User requests to end an OTR conversation
-  * User types a message to be sent

-Received messages:
-  * OTRv3 Specific Messages
-  * Plaintext without the whitespace tag
-  * Plaintext with the whitespace tag
-  * Query Message
-  * Error Message
-  * Pre-key message
-  * DRE-Auth message
-  * Data Message

-The following sections will outline which actions to take for each
+The following sections will outline the actions the protocol should implement.
-case.

-Note the following:

-  * Versions 1 and 2 messages are out of the scope of this specification.
+Note:

-  * For version 3 and 4 messages, if the receiving instance tag is not
+* If the receiving instance tag is not equal to its own, the message should be
-    equal to its own, the message should be discarded and the user
+  discarded and the user optionally warned.
-    optionally warned.
-  * The exception here is the DH Commit Message where the recipient
+* The exception here is the DH Commit and pre-key messages where the recipient
   instance tag may be 0, which indicates that no particular instance
   is specified.

-#### Receiving OTRv3 Specific Messages

-  * If you allow OTRv3 the protocol proceeds as specified in OTRv3.

-#### User requests to start an OTR conversation

-  * Send an OTR Query Message including the allowed versions to the
+* The protocol is initialized with the allowed versions (3 and/or 4).
-    correspondent.

-Query messages are constructed according to the section "OTR Query Messages" of
-OTRv3 [3], and the byte identifier for OTR version 4 is "4".
+* The protocol enforce starting a DAKE when it receives a whitespace
+  tag.

 #### Receiving plaintext without the whitespace tag

-If `msgstate` is `MSGSTATE_PLAINTEXT`:

-  * Display the message to the user.
+* This message should be displayed to the user.
-  * If encryption is required, warn the user that the message was received
-    unencrypted.

-If `msgstate` is `MSGSTATE_ENCRYPTED` or `MSGSTATE_FINISHED`:
+If `msgstate` is not `MSGSTATE_PLAINTEXT`:

-  * Display the message to the user.
-  * Warn the user that the message was received unencrypted.
+* The user should be warned that the message was received unencrypted.

 #### Receiving plaintext with the whitespace tag

-If `msgstate` is `MSGSTATE_PLAINTEXT`:

 * Remove the whitespace tag and display the message to the user.
-  * If encryption is required, warn the user that the message was received
-    unencrypted.

-If `msgstate` is `MSGSTATE_ENCRYPTED` or `MSGSTATE_FINISHED`:

-  * Remove the whitespace tag and display the message to the user.
-  * Warn the user that the message was received unencrypted.

-In any event, if advertisement through whitespace tags is allowed to receive:

-If the tag offers OTR version 4 and version 4 of the protocol is allowed:
+If the tag offers OTR version 4, and version 4 is allowed:

 * Send a pre-key Message.
 * Transition `authstate` to `AUTHSTATE_AWAITING_DRE_AUTH`.

-If the tag offers OTR version 3 and version 3 of the protocol is allowed:
+Otherwise, if the tag offers OTR version 3, and version 3 is allowed:

-  * The protocol proceeds as specified in OTRv3.
+* Send a version 3 D-H Commit Message, and the protocol proceeds as specified in
+  OTRv3.

+Whitespace tags have the same structure as defined in "Tagged plaintext
+messages" of OTRv3 [3], and a 8 bytes tag "\x20\x20\x09\x09\x20\x09\x20\x20" is
+used to indicate a willingness to use OTR version 4.

+#### Starting an OTR conversation

+* Send an OTR Query Message including the allowed versions to the correspondent.

+Query messages are constructed according to the section "OTR Query Messages" of
+OTRv3 [3], and the byte identifier for OTR version 4 is "4".

 #### Receiving a Query Message

-If the query message offers OTR version 4 and version 4 of the protocol is
+If the query message offers OTR version 4, and version 4 is allowed:
-allowed:

 * Send a Pre-key Message
 * Transition `authstate` to `AUTHSTATE_AWAITING_DRE_AUTH`.

-If the query message offers OTR version 3 and version 3 of the protocol is
+Otherwise, if the query message offers OTR version 3, and version 3 is allowed:
-allowed:

-  * The protocol proceeds as specified in OTRv3.
+* Send a version 3 D-H Commit Message, and the protocol proceeds as specified

-#### Receiving an Error Message

-  * Display the message to the user.
+  in OTRv3.

+#### OTRv3 Specific Messages (AKE and Data message)

+* Proceeds as specified in OTRv3, see "The protocol state machine" section.

+#### Sending a Pre-key message

-  * Reply with a Query Message.
+* Create and send a pre-key message.
-  * Reset `msgstate` to `MSGSTATE_PLAINTEXT` and `authstate` to
+* Transition `authstate` to `AUTHSTATE_AWAITING_DRE_AUTH`.
-    `AUTHSTATE_NONE`

 #### Receiving a Pre-key message

-  * If the message is version 4 and version 4 of the protocol is not
+If the message is version 4 and version 4 is not allowed, ignore
-    allowed, ignore this message.
+this message.

 If `authstate` is `AUTHSTATE_AWAITING_DRE_AUTH`: